MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-extractassociatediconw.md

 Type: <b>LPTSTR</b>

-The full path and file name of the file that contains the icon.
+Pointer to a string that, on entry, specifies the full path and file name of the file that contains the icon.
 The function extracts the icon handle from that file, or from an executable file associated with that file.

-If the icon handle is obtained from an executable file, the function stores the full path and file name of that executable in the string pointed to by <i>lpIconPath</i>.
+When this function returns, if the icon handle was obtained from an executable file (either an executable file pointed to by <i>lpIconPath</i> or an associated executable file) the function stores the full path and file name of that executable in the buffer pointed to by this parameter.

 #### - lpiIcon [in, out]

-Type: <b>WORD*</b>
+Type: <b>LPWORD</b>

-The index of the icon whose handle is to be obtained.
-If the icon handle is obtained from an executable file, the function stores the icon's identifier in this parameter.
+Pointer to a <b>WORD</b> value that, on entry, specifies the index of the icon whose handle is to be obtained.

+When the function returns, if the icon handle was obtained from an executable file (either an executable file pointed to by <i>lpIconPath</i> or an associated executable file), this value points to the icon's index in that file.

 ## -returns